 In the early 1980's, her work often contained a grid format; this combined the 20th century use of a grid of squares as a device to organize a composition, with the traditional use of grids (squares) in the craft of quilt-making.
 In the 1990's Ringgold continued to craft images dealing with the issues of slavery, racism, and sexism in her work, but combined with her folk-inspired style some aspects of modern and contemporary painting, such as Abstract Expressionism and Pop art.
 This included a loosened, more painterly style, and the use of repeated imagery, such as Andy Warhol used in his images of popular culture, for example his soup cans.
 Her color also became brighter, with rich hues of green, red, blue, as well as black, resulting in color relationships so finely tuned that they 'sing,' as well as dance visually (cause the viewer's eye to move around the painting) as they refer back to each other.
 Examples of this include her painting Listen to the Trees, and the beautiful Picnic on the Grass...
 Alone (see Illustration 3 below), where the luminosity of the colors reminds me of Bonnard.
 She has also created several works which, rather than painted images, are done with the sewing technique of applique (pieces of fabric sewn to the canvas surface to create the image), as well as the technique of photo-etching on silk.
 In this process, photographic images are transferred to silk fabric and the printmaking technique of etching is used to create the final image.

-Today, a well known artist and grandmother of three, Ringgold resides in both New Jersey and San Diego, California, where she is a professor of art at the University of California at San Diego.
-As author and artist, she has won numerous awards, and her work is in the permanent collections of the Guggenheim Museum, the Museum of Modern Art, and the Metropolitan Museum of Art, all in New York City; she is also represented in many other museums and urban spaces around the world.
-She also has her own website: www.faithringgold.com, where information about her can be found, as well as her visitor survey regarding race - one for whites, one for African-Americans, to fill out.
+Today, a well known artist and grandmother of three, Ringgold resides in New Jersey, and in San Diego, California she is a professor emeritus of art at the University of California.
+As author and artist, she has won numerous awards, and her work is in the permanent collections of the Guggenheim Museum, the Museum of Modern Art, and the Metropolitan Museum of Art, all in New York City; she is also represented in many other museums (she was in an exhibition at the Tate in London) and urban spaces around the world.
+She also has her own website: www.faithringgold.com, where information about her can be found.
+She also has a blog at www.faithringgold.blogspot.com.